-During our TEDx event, we were asked some extremely pertinent questions which our panel were delighted to answer live (find a recording of the event here).
+During our TEDx event, we were asked some great questions which our panel answered live (find a recording of the event here).
 On this page, we look back at some of these questions and share as many answers as possible.
 We will be updating the page regularly so please get in touch via Twitter and Facebook to ask yours.

 What types of farming does the Global Farm Metric (GFM) seek to promote?

 The Sustainable Food Trust’s CEO, Patrick Holden, shares his thoughts.

 Why do we urgently need the Global Farm Metric?

 Farmer David Wilson makes the case for widespread adoption of the Global Farm Metric, noting the benefits for humans, climate change and mass biodiversity loss on farms.